tarantool/metrics/doc/monitoring/install.rst

             ...
         }

 #.
-Next, to install the missing dependencies, you need to execute the command:
+To install the missing dependencies, execute the folowing command:

     .. code-block:: shell